 MPN’s and EC are completed and submitted through an external system (www.studentloans.gov).
-Upon successful submission, the University will receive electronic confirmation of completion within 48hrs or once your loan is originated.
+Upon successful submission, the University will receive electronic confirmation of completion within 48 hours, or once your loan is originated.

-From the date your refunds disburse to your student account, please allow up to 14 days for the assurance of any refund that may be due to you.
+From the date your refunds disburse to your student account (myUDC portal), please allow up to 14 days for the assurance of any refund that may be due to you.
 If you have a bank account, we encourage you to set up direct deposit of your refund.
 Find direct deposit setup instructions at http://docs.udc.edu/fa/MyUDC-Portal-Direct-Deposit-Steps.pdf.
-It is imperative that you ensure that your mailing address is correct in your MyUDC account prior to your funds disbursing.
-Should you need to make adjustments to your address, please complete a Change of Address Request Form, http://docs.udc.edu/registrar/ChangeAddress.pdf.
-Return it to the Registrar’s Office for assistance.
-Should you have any questions regarding the status of your refund once your funds are reflected on your student account, please contact the Student Account’s Office at 202.274.5168.
+It is imperative that you ensure that bank account information and/or mailing address is correct in your myUDC account prior to your funds disbursing.
+Should you need to adjust your address, please complete a Change of Address Request Form, http://docs.udc.edu/registrar/ChangeAddress.pdf.
+Return it to the Registrar’s Office.
+More questions regarding the status of your refund once the money is reflected on your student account?
+Contact the Student Account’s Office at 202.274.5168.

-- Must be meeting Satisfactory Academic Progress (SAP), http://www.udc.edu/admissions/financial-aid/satisfactory-academic-progress-policy/
+- Must be meeting Satisfactory Academic Progress (SAP), https://www.udc.edu/admissions/financial-aid/satisfactory-academic-progress-policy/

 - Have completed a Title IV Authorization Release for Non-Institutional Charges authorizing the University to utilize your credit balance to pay for the charges incurred at the bookstore.
 That task can be completed through your myUDC portal.

 Attention Transfer Applicants to UDC who will seek Financial Aid